You can export your data to Excel, then modify it in the Excel file and import it back with the changes applied.

 For more information, see Microsoft's article Introduction to managed metadata.

-- Select the action you want to perform from the Migration menu.
-If you are returning to a Recent Connection to run an Import and Copy, skip to step 11.
+- Select the action you want to perform from the Migration menu or from Explorer.
+If you are returning to a Recent session to run an Import and copy, skip to step (11).

 - Select your source, and click Connect.

 - Click Next.

 Note: With Bulk edit content you have to select your target and then click on Bulk edit content in Explorer to access the Bulk edit content window.